facebook/docusaurus/docs/api-site-config.md

 `footerIcon` - url for a footer icon.
 Currently used in the `core/Footer.js` file provided as an example, but it can be removed from that file.

-`recruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
+`translationRecruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
 This can be included you are using translations but does not have to be.

 `algolia` - Information for Algolia search integration.
 If this field is excluded, the search bar will not appear in the header.